 Are Beyond Burgers and oatmilk lattes just for adults, or is there an opportunity to reach the whole family with plant-based meat, dairy, and egg products?
 And if so, should brands attempt to match the nutritional profiles of their animal-based counterparts?
 What can we expect from the Dietary Guidelines for Americans this fall, which for the first time will make recommendations for children under the age of two?

 Join the conversation at the third FOOD FOR KIDS summit.
 An online series virtually bringing together stakeholders from across the industry to present and discuss what kids are eating, how habits and diets have changed, and how brands can deliver affordable, nutritious products that kids want to eat, and parents can feel good about buying.

-Catch the sessions ON-DEMAND, simply by register on the link above to gain access.
+Missed the Food for Kids Summit?
+Catch the sessions ON-DEMAND, simply by registering on the link below to gain access.